Overview

 Duo Cookie

 Duo also uses a cookie in your browser to remember when you have last successfully authenticated with Duo.
-When you select the Remember me for 7 days check box, described in the above Authentication Flow section, a cookie is stored in your web browser with an expiration date of seven days into the future.
+When you select the Yes, this is my device button, described in the above Authentication Flow section, a cookie is stored in your web browser with an expiration date of seven days into the future.
 Subsequent authentication attempts from the same browser will automatically log you into the service without prompting you for the Duo second-factor of authentication prior to the cookie's expiration.

 Cookie Jars